elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Can you explain the difference between single quotes, double quotes, and back-ticks?
+### Can you explain the difference between single, double, and backticks?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Single and double quotes are essentially the same.</div><br />
+  <div><strong>Interview Response:</strong> Single and double quotes are essentially the same.
+Single and double quotes are essentially the same.
+Backticks allow us to implement string interpolation.</div><br />
-  <div><strong>Technical Response:</strong> Single and double quotes are essentially the same.
-Back-ticks, however, allow us to embed any expression into the string, by wrapping it in $&#123;…&#125; .
-Another advantage of using back-ticks is that they allow a string to span multiple lines.<br /><br />
+  <div><strong>Technical Response:</strong> The meaning of single and double quotations is roughly the same.
+Backticks, on the other hand, allow us to embed any phrase inside the string by enclosing it in $&#123;…&#125;.
+Backticks have the additional benefit of allowing a string to span several lines.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />